-Donald Trump Caught Google Off Guard With Bogus Claim It’s Building A Coronavirus Website
+Donald Trump Caught Google Off Guard With Claim It’s Building A Coronavirus Website

 — Howard Mortman (@HowardMortman) March 13, 2020

-Details about the website are slim, but it’s clear that Google is not building it.
-It’s also unclear when it will launch or what the URL will be, but Brix says that it will allow people to enter their symptoms to determine if they need to be tested and, if they do, it will direct them to the nearest testing facility.
+Details about the website are slim at this juncture.
+It’s also unclear when it will launch, or what the URL will be, but Brix says that it will allow people to enter their symptoms to determine if they need to be tested and, if they do, it will direct them to the nearest testing facility.

-It’s not the first criticism Trump has taken for making misleading statements to the public about the coronavirus.
-He recently attacked Obama for causing the delay in coronavirus test kits, though experts suggest that his blame isn’t accurate.
+This latest criticism is not the first that Trump has faced for making controversial public statements about the coronavirus.
+He recently attacked Obama for causing the delay in coronavirus test kits, though some experts suggest that Trump’s position on the matter isn’t accurate.